Fabian-Gruenbichler/rust/src/doc/reference/src/items/functions.md

 ## Function body

-The block of a function is conceptually wrapped in a block that binds the argument patterns and then `return`s the value of the function's block.
+The body block of a function is conceptually wrapped in another block that first binds the argument patterns and then `return`s the value of the function's body.
 This means that the tail expression of the block, if evaluated, ends up being returned to the caller.
 As usual, an explicit return expression within the body of the function will short-cut that implicit return, if reached.